Deena Larsen: Works

-Deena Larsen's first work, Marble Springs (1993), Eastgate Systems Inc., was one of the first interactive hypertext poetry collections.
+Deena Larsen's first work, Marble Springs (1993), Eastgate Systems, was one of the first interactive hypertext poetry collections.
 The work explores the lives of women in a Colorado mountain town in the 19th century.
 Larsen's admiration for Edgar Lee Master's Spoon River Anthology inspired her to create her own world that followed connections similar to those experienced by readers of Master's book experienced.
 Written in Hypercard, Marble Springs includes a collection of poems for the reader to explore and discover the identity of the author behind each poem.
 Writing in Poetics Today, narratologist Marie-Laure Ryan describes Marble Springs as a "narrative of place", which is not constructed around an overarching plot or "grand narrative", but "in the 'little stories' that the user discovers in all the nooks and crannies of the fictional world."
 This means that closure is built in, enabling "readers to pause in their reading or leave it completely".

 Her second work, Samplers, Eastgate Systems (1997), is a series of short stories done in Storyspace and used the design of a quilt pattern to tell various stories.
 Samplers explores allows the reader to explore different narratives and stories through hypertext.
 Eastgate Systems Inc. noted Larsen's work as "Finely written and intricately structured, Samplers breaks new ground for short hypertext fiction."

-Regarding Larsen's work, scholar Jessica Laccetti observed that, "In Larsen’s case, as in Caitlin Fisher’s These Waves of Girls, a default path is built into the narrative, suggesting both chronological sequence and plot development.
+Regarding Larsen's work, scholar Jessica Laccetti observed that, "In Larsen's case, as in Caitlin Fisher's These Waves of Girls, a default path is built into the narrative, suggesting both chronological sequence and plot development.
 While 'scholars and analysts' can travel more flexible paths through the stories, first time-readers are advised to follow thematic or character links."